NickGuzi/CPlusPlus-and-UnrealEngine-Projects/README.md

 - [C\+\+ and Unreal Basics](#c\+\+-and-unreal-basics)

 ### Top Down Shooter
 My most advanced Unreal Engine project to date featuring a top down shooter in which the player must defend themselves against a horde of hungry zombies.
 Within the project I make use of blueprints, animation, and UI to bring functionality and purpose to the game.
-I plan on updating this game during my second game developer internship at The Tech Academy which starts on Monday 12/18/23.
+I updated this game during my game developer internship at Prosper IT Consulting.

 ### C++ and Unreal Basics
 This project folder is full of basic C++ and Unreal Engine mini assignments that I completed when learning the fundamentals of C++ and Unreal Engine.
 It contains various files ranging from mini console programs to basic Unreal projects.